trongtrong/securx/CONTRIBUTING.md

-# Contributing to AppGuard
+# Contributing to Securx

-We welcome contributions to the `flutter_app_guard` plugin!
+We welcome contributions to the `securx` plugin!
 Whether it's reporting a bug, suggesting a new feature, or submitting a pull request, your help is greatly appreciated.

 Please take a moment to review this document to ensure a smooth contribution process.